Lynton Richards Kistler: Biography

-Lynton Richards Kistler was born August 30, 1897 in Los Angeles, California.
-He is descendant on his paternal side from northern Switzerland and southern Germany people, which had settled in Kistler Valley in Pennsylvania, and his maternal side was from England.
-His father, William A. Kistler had owned for 30 years Kistler Printing and Lithography, a Los Angeles-based lithography and letterpress shop.
+Lynton Richards Kistler was born August 30, 1897, in Los Angeles, California.
+He is descended on his paternal side from northern Switzerland and southern Germany people who had settled in Kistler Valley in Pennsylvania, and his maternal side was from England.
+His father, William A. Kistler, had owned Kistler Printing and Lithography, a Los Angeles-based lithography and letterpress shop, for 30 years.
 He attended Hollywood High School and Manual Arts High School.
-During World War I in 1917 to 1918, he served in the United States Army.
+During World War I, he served in the United States Army (1917 to 1918).

 In the late 1920s, Kistler learned lithography in this father's shop.
-Early in his career he befriended and worked with Merle Armitage, and artists Jean Charlot, Edward Weston.
+Early in his career he befriended and worked with Merle Armitage, and artists Jean Charlot and Edward Weston.
 In 1936, his father sold the printshop, and Kistler started practicing lithography in the garage and briefly opened a business.
 In 1941, Kistler moved to New York City to work in printmaking at Blanchard Press.

 In 1945, Kistler moved back to Los Angeles and started printing for a larger group of artists at Kistler of Los Angeles.
 Starting in 1948, he worked with printmaker June Wayne, and inspired her to open Tamarind Lithography Workshop (now Tamarind Institute).
 Printmakers Joe Funk and Jan Stussy also worked in the Kistler print workshop.
 He stopped printing lithography in 1952 after experiencing an allergic reaction to the chemicals.